 I’m sure I’ll post like mad about its progress, my self-doubt, and how I want to punch myself in the face from self-editing.
 (Don’t worry, I never really wallop me.
 I mostly self-medicate with cake.)

-My plan is to have a beta-reader draft by Spring 2018, edit like my life depends on it, and submit the manuscript to my publisher, Renaissance.
+My plan is to have a beta-reader draft by Fall 2019, edit like my life depends on it, and submit the manuscript to my publisher, Renaissance.
 Let’s hope all this happens, because, you know, *gestures at everything in my life*.